ByronHan333/marketing_mix_modelling/README.md

-# Marketing_Mix_Modelling
+# Marketing Mix Modelling project
-This is a complete project on marketing mix modelling of a consumer product marketing activities and environment activities between 2014 and 2018.
+This is a complete project on marketing mix modelling of a consumer product's marketing activities and environment activities between 2014 and 2018.

 In this project, I have: